 We are quickly approaching a time in North America (and throughout the western world) where it will not only be unpopular to be a Bible-believing Christian, it will be illegal.
 Meanwhile, an apostate “Christianity” is gathering momentum where the foundations are being destroyed while outwardly everything may appear to be normal.

 In closing, keep in mind that God intended the church to be a place for building up the body of Christ and not for tearing it down.
 You are not alone if you are at a loss for good fellowship.
-In this booklet, we have offered some practical advice, but in our day, we must all seek the Lord in how we can best serve Him and find the fellowship we need.
+In this booklet, we have offered some practical advice in how to find it, but in our day, we must each seek the Lord in how we can best do that.

 Letters From Our Readers, From Those Who Searched For a Church